The-Hacker-Recipes/The-Hacker-Recipes/web/config/http-request-smuggling.md

 X
 ```

-In this request, the front end uses the Content-Lenght header, so it will forward 4 bytes of this request, omitting the X. The back-end, using the Transfer-Encoding header, will processes the first chunk and waits for the next, this will cause a huge time delay.
+In this request, the front end uses the Content-Length header, so it will forward 4 bytes of this request, omitting the X. The back-end, using the Transfer-Encoding header, will processes the first chunk and waits for the next, this will cause a huge time delay.

 ### Finding HTTP request smuggling using differential responses